Malak Hifni Nasif: Feminist writings

 Malak lived in Egypt during a period of growing intellectual and political discourse on the status of women in society.
 This time period included influential players like Huda Sha'arawi, Qasim Amin, Nabawiyya Musa, and many more.
-During the same period, nationalist and traditionalist thinkers went back and forth with different ideas about the future of the Middle East.
-These two conversations were intrinsically linked and had a large overlap.
+During the same period, nationalist and traditionalist thinkers went back and forth with various ideas being formulated about the future of the Middle East.
+These two conversations were intrinsically linked and had a significant overlap.
 Malak entered this dialogue and presented her "attempt at reform" for an Egyptian future.

 Malak first began publishing works in Al Jarida, the major newspaper of the Umma party.
 Malak also spoke often at universities and the Umma party headquarters.
 In 1909, she published Al-Nisa’iyyat, a collection of many of her talks and essays.
 Through these methods, she raised her own voice for the advancement of women.

-The dominant feminist ideas at the time associated the advancement of women with westernization and movement towards a more European society.
-Women like Huda Sha’rawi supported actions like unveiling as progress towards a more European, more liberated world for women.
-Malak agreed on some level with her contemporaries, but, for the most part, she brought her own ideas.
-She had an alternative feminist voice; she combined westernization with Islam and traditionalism, claiming that only a combination of the two would move women in the right direction.
+The dominant feminist ideas at the time tended to associate the advancement of women with Westernization and movement towards a more European-like society.
+Women like Huda Sha’rawi supported actions such as unveiling, considering such an act constituitive of "progress" towards a more European, more liberated world for women.
+Malak agreed on some level with her contemporaries, but is also considered to have generated her own original ideas about such matters.
+Her ideas often contrasted with the leading Westernization-feminism conflation; she combined westernization with Islam and traditionalism, claiming that only a combination of the two would move women in the right direction.
 She presented these views by writing on a number of different issues, including unveiling, marriage, and education.